-U.S. Missions does not pay the housing allowance separate from salary.
-Funds for housing expenditures are included in the total salary received each month.
+U.S. Missions does not pay the housing allowance separate from allowance.
+Funds for housing expenditures are included in the total allowance received each month.
 On the annual 1099, the housing allowance amount is subtracted from the total personal allowance received during the year.
-The total housing amount reduced from the Form 1099 will be sent in a separate statement each January to AGUSM account holders.
+The total housing amount reduced from the Form 1099 will be sent in a separate statement each January to U.S. Missions account holders.

 Annually, the missionary must complete a housing allowance form before the end of the year for the next year.
 These forms must be approved by the USMEC prior to the allowance period.
 If no estimated form is received, an automatic default of 50 percent of the personal allowance will be approved as housing for that year.
-If an AGUSM account holder does not want any housing allowance deducted on the 1099, a written request must be submitted to the Accounting team before the year's end.
+If a U.S. Missions account holder does not want any housing allowance deducted on the 1099, a written request must be submitted to the accounting team before the year's end.
 (See also Missionary Reporting Requirements.)